 Google Ads offers several bid strategies tailored to different types of campaigns.
 Depending on which networks your campaign is targeting and whether you want to focus on getting clicks, impressions, conversions, or views, you can determine which strategy is best for you.

 Each bid strategy is suited for different kinds of campaigns and advertising goals.
-For the purposes of bidding, you’ll want to consider five basic types of goals, along with your current campaign settings.
+For bidding, you’ll want to consider five basic types of goals, along with your current campaign settings.

-If you want customers to take direct action on your site, and you’re using conversion tracking, then it may be best to focus on conversions.
-Smart Bidding lets you do that.
+If you want customers to take direct action on your site and use conversion tracking, then it may be best to focus on conversions, and smart bidding lets you do that.

-If you want to generate traffic to your website, focusing on clicks could be ideal for you.
-Cost-per-click (CPC) bidding may be right for your campaign.
+Focusing on clicks could be ideal for you if you want to generate traffic to your website.
+Cost-per-click (CPC) bidding may be suitable for your campaign.

 If you run video ads and want to increase views or interactions with your ads, you can use cost-per-view (CPV) or cost-per-thousand-impressions (CPM) bidding.

-If you run video ads and your goal is to increase product or brand consideration, you can use cost per view (CPV).
+If you run video ads and aim to increase product or brand consideration, you can use cost per view (CPV).

-Below are the five Smart Bidding strategies you can use:
+Below are Smart Bidding strategies you can use:

 Maximize Conversions: If you want to optimize for conversions but just want to spend your entire budget instead of targeting a specific CPA, you can use Maximize Conversions.

 Maximize Conversion Value: If you want to optimize for conversion value but just want to spend your entire budget instead of targeting a specific ROAS, you can use Maximize Conversion Value.